Local alpha-removal strength in the mean-field approximation: Local alpha -removal strength

-First, in order to avoid the multiple integrations in Eq. (\ref{eq:alphahat_1}), we approximate the wave function $\phi_\alpha(\vecr)$ by the delta function $\delta(\vecr-\vecR)$.
+First, in order to avoid the multiple integrations in Eq. (\ref{eq:alphahat_1}), we approximate the wave function $\phi_\alpha(\vecr)$ by the $\delta$ function $\delta(\vecr-\vecR)$.
 Thus, in this paper, we use

 This approximation significantly reduces the computational cost.
-Because we use wave functions of the mean-field calculations, we do not necessarily need to perform multiple integrations with high reliability.
-Further approximations in the following subsections lead to products of pair densities $\langle \psihat^{(q)}_\uparrow(\vecr_1)\psihat^{(q)}_\downarrow(\vecr_2)\rangle$.
-Without the point-alpha approximation, we need non-local pair densities with $\vecr_1\neq\vecr_2$, whose behaviors are not well controlled in currently available pairing energy density functionals.
+Without the point $\alpha$ approximation, the numerical cost of the multiple integrals with respect to the four coordinates is extremely large.
+Since the Gaussian wave function for the $\alpha$ particle is compact, the point $\alpha$ approximation is able to provide a useful signal of the localized four nucleons.
+Further approximations in the following sections lead to products of pair densities $\langle \psihat^{(q)}_\uparrow(\vecr_1)\psihat^{(q)}_\downarrow(\vecr_2)\rangle$.
+Without the point $\alpha$ approximation, we need nonlocal pair densities with $\vecr_1\neq\vecr_2$, whose behavior is not well controlled in currently available pairing energy density functionals.